The Tyee: Funding

 In 2010, according to Beers, The Tyee's annual revenue of about $500,000 to $600,000 included $450,000 from ongoing sale of equity, $75,000 from advertising, $50,000 from grants, $25,000 from reader donations, and several thousand from renting out newsroom desks.
 The outlet has steadily increased its reliance on reader donations since 2009 through its Tyee Builders membership program.

 The Tyee has been commended for its creative and unique fundraising efforts, from offering merchandise and signed books to giving donors editorial sway.
 For example, Beers provided donors a choice of which issues The Tyee should cover during Canada's 2009 elections — the pledge brought in $25,000 in 10 days.
-In 2014, a campaign to “take The Tyee national” raised $118,000 in three weeks.
+In 2014, a campaign to "take The Tyee national" raised $118,000 in three weeks.

 Until 2018, The Tyee was owned by a majority and minority shareholder.
 The majority shareholder was Working Enterprises, a family of companies affiliated with the British Columbia Federation of Labor that also includes insurance, travel and financial services firms that cater to Canadian union members.
 In exchange for an annual subsidy of $300,000, Working Enterprises owned two-thirds of The Tyee's theoretically for-profit operation.
-Investors Eric Peterson and Christina Munck were The Tyee’s minority shareholder at the time.
+Investors Eric Peterson and Christina Munck were The Tyee's minority shareholder at the time.
 In 2018, Peterson and Munck were asked to step in as the outlet's sole investor.

 In a 2016 Canadaland interview with Jesse Brown, Beers said that "special interests" always fund media.
 "I can't imagine a media that isn't funded by special interest".

 In 2019, The Tyee projected 29 per cent of its annual revenue would come from reader contributions.
 By 2020, that number had risen to 34 per cent and in 2021 The Tyee reported 47 per cent of its revenue came from reader donations.

+The Tyee has received funding from progressive U.S. fiscal sponsor Tides Foundation, which it reported on its website.
+It also receives funding from government and private donors such as Eric Peterson and Christina Munck.

 Non-profit status

-On Feb.
-28, 2022, Beers and publisher Jeanette Ageson announced the media outlet had transitioned to a non-profit model, a process that had been in the works since 2018.
-Regarding the non-profit transition, Eric Peterson wrote in a March 1, 2022 op-ed on the site: "It is ultimately contradictory for an entity that purports to champion independent journalism to be privately owned, even if its owners are merely caretakers".
+On February 28, 2022, Beers and publisher Jeanette Ageson announced the media outlet had transitioned to a non-profit model, a process that had been in the works since 2018.
+Regarding the non-profit transition, Eric Peterson wrote in a March 1, 2022, op-ed on the site: "It is ultimately contradictory for an entity that purports to champion independent journalism to be privately owned, even if its owners are merely caretakers".